- Amend previous commit

 99daed2 HEAD@{1}: commit: append description of the commit command

-48eec1d HEAD@{2}: checkout: moving from master to issue1
+48eec1d HEAD@{2}: checkout: moving from main to issue1

 326fc9f HEAD@{3}: commit: append description of the add command